 But without fail, each of them asked: What do we do now?

 I had to go figure it out.
 Looking back on it today, this article was the genesis of my forthcoming book, Rehumanizing Marketing.
 I knew that our issues in marketing were so pervasive and so risky, that only someone without a corporate or agency career to protect could explore them.
 And even then, I didn’t share much with my marketing colleagues.
 Admitting that an over-focus on data is leading us into a bad place is a good way to get yourself laughed out (or kicked out) of a strategy meeting, lose a client, or end a promising career.

-In a sentence, Rehumanizing Marketing adapts strategies from other human disciplines (critical care nursing, restorative justice and standup comedy to name just three) to address the thorniest human problems in marketing today.
+In a sentence, Rehumanizing Marketing adapts strategies from other human disciplines (critical care nursing, restorative justice, and standup comedy to name just three) to address the thorniest human problems in marketing today.
 My journey of discovery into their worlds was one part exhilarating and one part humbling.
 The book invites you along with me as I learn what makes them so successful, in many cases, with no “data” at all.
-I promise you that what I learned will not only make you a better marketer, they will make you a better person.
+I promise you that what I learned will not only make you a better marketer, it will make you a better person.

 I will share more on the status of the book as it becomes available, but in the meantime, if you want to sign up for notifications (you can do so in the sidebar on this site), I’d love that.
 Like it or not, the size of my email database correlates directly with the seriousness publishers take my message.
 But whether you accept that invitation or not, what I really want is for you to stop for a moment today and consider a few questions: